 - The information gathered from the substance abuse assessment.

-Our Charlotte DWI assessment is a tool used by licensed alcoholism counselors in the form of a series of questions, that is, a clinical interview and it is used to determine the level of treatment required by the offender.
-Some DWI assessments can be like a questionnaire, while others are done orally.
+Our Charlotte virtual DWI assessment is a tool used by licensed alcoholism counselors in the form of a series of questions, that is, a clinical interview and it is used to determine the level of treatment required by the offender.
+Some Charlotte virtual DWI assessments can be like a questionnaire, while others are done orally.
 The information provided guides the professional to the specific form of treatment necessary.

 DWI Education and Treatment Levels

-The DWI classes in at our Charlotte, North Carolina, alcoholism counseling center make use of the ASAM criteria and its recommended treatment levels.
+The DWI classes at our Charlotte, North Carolina, alcoholism counseling center make use of the ASAM criteria and its recommended treatment levels.
 The American Society of Addiction Medicine (ASAM) criteria is the most widely used and comprehensive set of guidelines for placement, continued stay and transfer/discharge of patients with addiction and co-occurring conditions.
 ASAM’s treatment criteria provide separate placement criteria for adolescents and adults to create comprehensive and individualized treatment plans.
 Adolescent and adult treatment plans are developed through a multidimensional patient assessment over five broad levels of treatment that are based on the degree of direct medical management provided, the structure, safety, and security provided, and the intensity of treatment services provided.

 Level 0.1: Alcohol Drug Education Traffic School (ADETS)